ipasir2/ipasir2-cpp/README.md

 ## Supported compilers

-`ipasir2cpp.h` and the tests require C++17.
-The code in the `examples` directory requires C++20.
+`ipasir2-cpp` requires a C++17-conformant compiler.
+The project is regularly tested with recent versions of Clang, GCC and MSVC.

-**TODO:** minimum compiler versions
+Building the tests and examples requires a C++20-conformant compiler.

 ## Supported platforms

-The platform-agnostic parts of `ipasir2-cpp` are defined in `ipasir2cpp.h`.
+`ipasir2cpp.h` is platform-independent.
 This header contains all functionality except for loading solver libraries at runtime, which is implemented in a separate (and optional) header `ipasir2cpp_dl.h` for POSIX and Windows systems.